dimitrismistriotis/dimitrismistriotis.github.io/_posts/2016-01-17-why_i_will_never.md

 **Me**: Can I ask why air a TV advertisement?
 You didn't answer before...
 **Rachel**: Listen (pause), we (imperial "we") are paying you to work on the web side, how we advertise is my responsibility and it is not your job to ask how we advertise.

 I was approaching the whole situation as a pure technical issue: is it an one off (so I should increase capacity temporarily) or a thing that will be persist (I should look for a more permanent solution)?
 Is it because *"our targeted demographic is in their 40s and 50s in a not so Internet savvy region"* so I should be more careful on not using technical terms on the copies and also remind the copy writer?
 If I am not allowed to get an insight on how Rachel thinks, how can I empathise with her or what she wants to achieve so that I can make small decisions without asking her?
-Also: who said that not answering pretendind that the question was not even said is an appropriate polite way to deffer it?
+Also: who said that not answering pretending that the question was not even said is an appropriate polite way to defer it?
 Because your parents did that to you when you were a kid somehow legitimises it?
 What would go wrong if an IT guy knew how marketing decisions where made?

 ### English need improvement